 The CEO of any company can play an active role in retaining the best talent by being committed to employee development at the deepest level.
 It is critical to set the tone right from the beginning for professional development.
 When a CEO shows interest in the employee’s career advancement, the employees are motivated to reciprocate by contributing to the company’s goal with exceptional performance.

 So from supporting the L&D team in picking the right Learning Experience Platform (LXP) for creating personalized learning pathways to monitoring learning data to ensure employees are equipped with the right skills, a CEO needs to be actively engaged in L&D activities to promote a learning culture in the organization.
-By playing an active role in learning and development, a CEO not only elevates employee performance but also reduces attrition.
+By playing an active role in employee learning, a CEO not only elevates employee performance but also reduces attrition.

 93% of employees would stay at a company longer if it invested in their careers.